 Rise in Cruises

-According to data from Statista, some tourism segments, such as the cruise sector, increased globally by around 52% after the coronavirus era.
+According to Statista data, some tourism segments, such as the cruise sector, increased globally by around 52% after the coronavirus era.

 *Exploring the UK on a cruise trip is one of the best ways to make the most of your vacation.
-The trip will include everything from beautifully preserved buildings and castles to many world-class museums, shopping centres, and art galleries.
-It’s a highly recommended tour to spot the best and most unique estates in the UK!
+The trip will include everything from beautifully preserved buildings and castles to world-class museums, shopping centres, and art galleries.
+It’s a highly recommended tour to spot the UK’s best and most unique estates!

 Rise of Remote Work

-The global health crisis forced many businesses to send workers to work from home or even adopt a hybrid workplace.
-Now, after the restrictions have been lifted and people are free to go wherever they want, 84% of employees said in a survey generated by the Office for National Statistics that they planned to keep their work remotely or at least mix between working at home and on-site.
+The global health crisis forced many businesses to send workers to work from home or adopt a hybrid workplace.
+After the restrictions were lifted and people were free to go wherever they wanted, 84% of employees said in a survey by the Office for National Statistics that they planned to keep their work remotely or at least mix working at home and on-site.
 This policy gives people more freedom to work from anywhere and start travelling within work.

 *Offering remote work options can be a win-win for businesses.
 A study on remote work strategies facilitates travel for employees, potentially leading to a happier, more productive workforce—For more about this study, look below:

-UK workers who are able to work from home one day a week are more likely to take trips for leisure, new research finds.
-The study, conducted by UK-based travel company First Travel Solutions, found that employees who have the option to work remotely are significantly more likely to use their extra free time to travel.
+New research finds that UK workers who can work from home one day a week are likelier to take leisure trips.
+The study by UK-based travel company First Travel Solutions found that employees who can work remotely are significantly more likely to use their extra free time to travel.

 Among the respondents who said they could work from home, nearly 60% said they had used their spare time to take trips, compared to just over 40% of those who could not work remotely.
 The findings suggest that working from home can help people balance their work and personal lives.